Estate planning: Mediation

-Worldwide
+By country

 Malaysia

 In West Malaysia and Sarawak, wills are governed by the Wills Act 1959.
 In Sabah, the Will Ordinance (Sabah Cap.
 158) applies.
 The Wills Act 1959 and the Wills Ordinance applies to non-Muslims only.
 Section 2(2) of the Wills Act 1959 states that the Act does not apply to wills of persons professing the religion of Islam.
 For Muslims, inheritance will be governed under Syariah Law where one would need to prepare Syariah compliant Islamic instruments for succession.

-Section 2 of the Wills Act 1959 defines a will as a ‘declaration intended to have legal effect of the intentions of a testator with respect to his property or other matters which he desires to be carried into effect after his death and includes a testament, a codicil and an appointment by will or by writing in the nature of a will in exercise of a power and also a disposition by will or testament of the guardianship, custody and tuition of any child’.
+Section 2 of the Wills Act 1959 defines a will as a 'declaration intended to have legal effect of the intentions of a testator with respect to his property or other matters which he desires to be carried into effect after his death and includes a testament, a codicil and an appointment by will or by writing in the nature of a will in exercise of a power and also a disposition by will or testament of the guardianship, custody and tuition of any child'.